 - Kollman 6.1: Neustadt, Richard.
 "Presidential Power and the Modern Presidents: The Politics of Leadership from Roosevelt to Reagan."
 [9 pages] - Kollman 6.2: Cameron, Charles.
 "Veto Bargaining: President and the Politics of Negative Power."
 [6 pages] - McCarty, Nolan.
 "Where do vetoes come from?"
 The Monkey Cage.
 (2015) [3 pages] - Skowronek, Stephen.
 "Presidential Leadership in Political Time."
-In Nelson [45 pages]

-• Suggested Reading:

-Kollman 6.4: Howell, William G. "Power without Persuasion: The Politics of Direct Presidential Action."
-[14 pages]

-- What are the formal and informal sources of Presidential power?
+In Nelson [45 pages] - Suggested Reading: - Kollman 6.4: Howell, William G. "Power without Persuasion: The Politics of Direct Presidential Action."
+[14 pages] - Questions to consider while reading: - What are the formal and informal sources of Presidential power?
 [Neustadt] - Why would a President veto a bill he prefers to the status quo (the current policy)?
 [Cameron] - Why would Congress pass a bill they know will be vetoed?
 [McCarty] - How is Presidential leadership a struggle between the individual and the system?
-[Skowronek]

-Chapter 7 (focus on the powers of the presidency)
+[Skowronek] - Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 7 (focus on the powers of the presidency)